 In other words, simply multiply your product’s sales price by 0.025 and presto!
 You have your target Amazon PPC Costs.

 How can I predict Amazon PPC Costs in advance?

 The easiest way to predict Amazon PPC Costs is through Jungle Scout’s Keyword Scout tool.
 Keyword Scout actually gives you real live Amazon PPC Costs taken directly from Amazon.

 Here’s how it works:

-2 – Once in the Web App, click on the Keyword Scout tab.
+2 – Once in, click on the Keyword Scout tab.

 3 – In the search bar, enter a search term or ASIN that you wish to research Amazon PPC costs for.